alishabasnet/BTP-Workshops/WS05/readme.md

 ### The `bankAccount` Module

-Design and implement a class named `BankAccount` that stores some data about an account a person can open at a bank, and allows some simple operations with the account..
+Design and implement a class named `BankAccount` that stores some data about an account a person can open at a bank, and allows some simple operations with the account.
 The class will not expose the data to clients, validate the parameters before storing them into the attributes.
-The client will interract with the object only through the public members (also known as *public interface*, or just *interface*).
+The client will interact with the object only through the public members (also known as *public interface*, or just *interface*).

 #### Private Members